ablomm/ablomm-cpu/docs/assembler/instructions.md

 > [!NOTE]
 > Although some condition mnemonics are for subtraction, it works for any ALU operation. for example, `and.t r1, 1;` and `ld.ne pc, 123;` will only jump if the least significant bit of `r1` is set to `1`.
 To make your code clearer, you may use the aliases if the subtraction mnemonics can cause confusion, for example, `ld.zc pc, 123;`.

+# Operands
+All instruction operands are simply expressions.
+Expressions are documented in the [Expressions document](expressions.md).
+Some instructions only allow for a certain number and type of expressions in their operands.
+The examples in the [Assembly Instructions section](#assembly-instructions) outline all the possible variations for each instruction.